iamstarkov/iamstarkov.com/2015-35-fav-npm-scripts.md

-# My favorite npm scripts
+# Favorite npm scripts

 _12 jule 2015_

-I use npm scripts a lot to automate things.
+I use [npm scripts](/npm-scripts-basics/) a lot to automate things.
 What I need to automate?

 * ES6 handling
 * Testing and coverage